waterswv/bryan-mierke-100-days-of-code/README.md

 **Day 7** RegExp - you can create as a literal or with new Constructor object.
 Utilize test() on the regex or you can use match() on the variable.
 Test will return a boolean while match will return null or an array of the matches.
 See code sample for example of both.

+**Day 8** Create a closure with a block of code to lock variables in their execution instances.
+When using var it's necessary to use patterns, like currying, to ensure variables are locked within their block.
+Additionally you can use `let` or `const` to make things easier as their es6 syntax works to implement a block scope. `See code sample`

 ## Code Samples